 5.1.
 There are a number of types of petition.
 They are set out below.
-How the Council will deal with them is explained later in this document.
+How the Council

 Type of Petition Number of Signatories Required Brief Description of the Different Types Ordinary petitions 10 signatories Relates to things for which Council has responsibility for or affect the area or over which the Council has influence.
 Type of Petition Number of Signatories Required Brief Description of the Different Types Petitions for debate at a Council meeting 100 signatories If you want the petition to be reported and debated at a Council meeting by Councillors.